 Driver Licensing Program

 Please submit only copies, and keep originals for your records.
 A Medical Examination Form for Commercial Driver Fitness Determination cannot be accepted and will not be returned to you.
 Incomplete or illegible certificates will be returned and must be re-submitted.
 For more information, email us or call (605) 773-6883.

-For a hazardous materials endorsement, you must give your fingerprints at an authorized site.
-See details for fingerprinting locations in South Dakota.
+For a hazardous materials endorsement, you must complete a threat assessment at an authorized enrollment center.

 You must be 21 years of age to obtain a hazardous materials endorsement, and meet other qualifications in addition to your CDL.
 See more about hazmat endorsements.